Timothy Cathcart dies in Ulster Rally crash in County Fermanagh

 His co-driver, Dai Roberts from Carmarthen in Wales, was airlifted to hospital in Belfast following the crash.
 He is in a stable condition.

 It happened on the Fardross stage of the rally on Friday afternoon.

-The organisers of the event have cancelled the remainder of this year's rally as a mark of respect.'Difficult time'
+The organisers of the event have cancelled the remainder of this year's rally as a mark of respect.